 35 Days missed

-Research has shown that 17 days absence in a year results in a drop of one grade at GCSE
+Research has shown that 17 days absence in a year results, on average, in a drop of one grade at GCSE

 Reasons for absence

-Authorised absences are mornings or afternoons away from school for a good reason and that are permitted under government guidelines like illness, medical/dental appointments which unavoidably fall in school time, emergencies or other unavoidable causes.
-Medical and Dental appointments, where possible, should be made for after school or during school holidays.
-The School understands that this isn’t always possible, however, students should attend school prior to or following a medical/dental appointment and avoid a full day’s absence.
+Authorised absences are mornings or afternoons away from school for a good reason and that are permitted under government guidelines such as: illness, medical/dental appointments which unavoidably fall in school time, emergencies or other unavoidable causes.
+Medical and dental appointments, where possible, should be made for after school or during school holidays.
+The school understands that this isn’t always possible but students should attend school prior to or following a medical/dental appointment and avoid a full day’s absence.

 - Parents/carers keeping children off school unnecessarily